kata198/NetFetch/README.rst

 NetFetch
 ========

-Networked file storage and retrieval with optional password protection using Redis.
+Networked file storage and retrieval with optional password protection and compression using Redis.

 Files are stored with a key of originating hostname and an absolute path to filename.